-Pursuant to state law (110 ILCS 20/), all students born on or after January 1, 1957 who are enrolled in an on-campus class(es) are required to provide proof of immunity according to law (against tetanus, diphtheria, rubella, mumps, and measles).
-Documentation of immunity must be complete and on file at Student Health Services before the 10th class day of the first term enrolled to avoid a registration block and late processing fee for the registration block to be lifted.
+Pursuant to state law (Title 77: Subchapter k: Part 694: Section 694.100), all students who are enrolled in a class(es) coded as “on-campus” by the academic department and University Registrar are required to provide proof of immunity against tetanus, diphtheria, pertussis, rubella, mumps, measles, and meningitis.
+Documentation of immunity must be complete and on-file at Student Health Services before the 10th class day of the first term enrolled to avoid a registration block and late processing fee.

 Proof of Immunity May be Documented By:

-- A copy of the student’s Illinois high school health record which complies with the immunization requirements; or
+- A copy of the student’s High School Health Record which complies with immunization requirements; or

 Proof of Immunity Will Not Be Required If:

-- A healthcare provider certifies that an immunization(s) is medically contraindicated (Note: If a student’s condition later changes to permit immunization, he/she shall be required to obtain the immunization(s) from which he/she had been exempted).
-OR
+- A licensed physician certifies in writing that an immunization(s) is medically contraindicated (Note: If a student’s condition later changes to permit immunization, they shall be required to obtain the immunization(s) from which they had been exempted.

-- The student submits a written statement detailing his/her objection to immunization based upon religious grounds.
+- The student submits a written statement detailing their objection to immunization based on their personal religious beliefs and practices.
 General philosophical or moral objection to immunization shall not be sufficient for an exemption on religious grounds.

 - Students are exempt from the Measles, Mumps and Rubella requirement if born prior to January 1, 1957.